braze-inc/braze-gtm-actions/README.md

 This Google Tag Manager template lets you log custom events, track purchases, change user for the Braze SDK.

-To learn more about the Braze Web SDK, see our [documentation](https://www.braze.com/docs/developer_guide/platform_integration_guides/web/initial_sdk_setup/).
+To learn more about the Braze Web SDK, see our [public docs](https://www.braze.com/docs/developer_guide/platform_integration_guides/web/initial_sdk_setup/).